 Frontmatter

-The frontmatter allows to define metadata for the whole presentation.
+The frontmatter allows you to define metadata for the whole presentation.
 For every CLI option, there is a corresponding frontmatter option.

 ---